hpcaubuserguide/hpcaub_userguide/userdoc/octopus/using_python.rst

     #SBATCH --mem=8000
     #SBATCH --time=0-01:00:00
     #SBATCH -A foo_project

+    # .. todo:: add the snippet for selecting a random unused port

     # change this to a different number to avoid clashes with other users
     JUPYTER_PORT=38888